NikhilPappu/nikhil.github.io/music.md

 <h3>Guitar</h3>
-I picked up guitar about two years ago and have learnt a few songs since then but haven't been able to get to much theory or ear training.
+I picked up guitar 2 years ago and have learnt a few songs since then, but I haven't gotten to much theory or ear training.
 I recorded myself playing the guitar parts of some tracks a while back.
 These are quite off tempo and have terrible production quality.
-I need to make better ones sometime. <br>
+I need to make better ones sometime.
+<br><br>

 <iframe width="480" height="270" src="//www.youtube.com/embed/yxrMHqt3Jg4"
 frameborder="0" allowfullscreen></iframe>